 Discipline is key to avoiding unplanned purchases that inflate your grocery bill.
 Retailers design stores to tempt you with extras, but a list keeps you focused.
 Use simple tactics to stay on track and shop within your budget.

-• Importance of discipline: Sticking to a list prevents grabbing costly items like snacks or pre-packaged foods.
-It ensures you stay within your budget, saving 10-15% per trip.
+- Importance of discipline: Sticking to a list prevents grabbing costly items like snacks or pre-packaged foods.
+It ensures you stay within your budget, saving 10-15% per trip, one of the most underrated tips on how to save money on groceries.
 Retailers place pricier items at eye level to lure you.
 A list helps you resist these tactics.

 2.3.
 Shop with a grocery rewards card

-Grocery rewards cards offer cashback or points, turning everyday purchases into savings.
+Don’t leave free money on the table; if you’ve asked how do you save money on groceries without changing your menu, rewards cards are a fast start.
 They provide instant discounts or rewards for future use, but choosing the right card matters.
 Weigh the benefits against potential drawbacks to maximize value.

 2.4.
 Use coupons and rebate apps